 On the last few days of the trip we visited yet another lighthouse, this one was decked out in Acadian pride and lobster cages (classic).

-When the lobsters hit the boiling water, they did not scream like I thought they would.
-I assume they accepted their situation and died with honour, and lots of butter.
-After 45 minutes the lobsters were ready!
+When the lobsters hit the boiling water they did not scream like I thought they would.
+After 45 minutes the lobsters were ready.
 They tasted so sweet and fresh, totally worth the physical labour to pull all of the meat out from the shells.

 One of our neighbours had cute artwork on their house.
-Loved it!
+I loved it!

 Below is a photo of my great aunt Maggie (my grandpa’s sister).
 Visiting Maggie was such a pleasure.
-She unfortunately has short-term memory loss and we had to repeat our names from time to time, but Maggie was cracking jokes and constantly giving us hugs and kisses.
+She unfortunately has short-term memory loss and we had to repeat our names from time to time but she cracked jokes and constantly gave us hugs and kisses.

 I could see on her walls she had a teaching licence and a few photos of the students she taught.
-I would’ve LOVED to have had her as a teacher, she has such a big heart and a ton of charisma, even at her current age.
-Her daughter told me a story on how she had her mom as a grade 3 teacher, and one time she forgot to do her homework and Maggie made her own daughter stand facing a wall during class as punishment.
+I would’ve LOVED to have had her as a teacher, she has such a big heart and a ton of charisma.
+Her daughter told me a story on how she had her mom as a grade 3 teacher and one time she forgot to do her homework and Maggie made her own daughter stand facing a wall during class as punishment.
 Heh heh.

 I felt sad to leave Maggie when it was time to go.
 She made her way to the window, gave a big smile and waved good-bye until we were out of sight.
 If I can have half the amount of kindness, silliness and love she possesses, I’d be set.